Slamy/Wiki_MiSTer/Direct-Video.md

 ## Setup for RGB signals

 For analog RGB output, you'll want to enable composite sync on the HSync signal in your mister.ini (`composite_sync=1`).
 After that, you are good to plug in an RGB-compatible VGA-SCART cable to your TV.
-[MiST-compatible SCART cables](https://github.com/mist-devel/mist-board/wiki/ScartCable) should also be compatible with MiSTer.

 For optimal results, [Retro Access](https://retro-access.com/products/mister-io-scart?_pos=1&_sid=97cb11000&_ss=r) sells SCART and BNC cables specifically for use with MiSTer.